 The best paints for kids' rooms

 'Washable' and 'tough' are arguably the magic words when it comes to decorating children’s rooms, and in that arena, Dulux’s Easycare paint literally does what it says on the tin.
 Said to be 20 times tougher than the brand’s standard offerings, it’s designed to repel liquid, so you have a chance to quickly wipe them away before they have a chance to soak in, leaving you with unsightly spots.
 If something a bit tougher gets on there, this paint is designed so that you can remove marks without risking damage.
+One of the best washable paints around.

 This seemingly magic paint doesn’t just turn your child’s bedroom into one huge, scribble-ready blackboard, it’s also magnetic, meaning they can adorn those four walls with anything they want (within reason) without damaging the paintwork or the plastering.
 An easy way to adjust to their changing tastes, it’s a low-commitment and fuss-free means of self-expression for your budding Picassos.
 If they’d find an all-black room a bit oppressive, why not paint one wall for a real feature?
 Use our guide to find out how to create a chalkboard wall.